edrex/hello-systemjs/README.md

 ## Takeaways / Followup questions

+- ES6 (and 7 when it lands), JSX, and other source languages translated/piled at runtime.
  - It seems crazy complicated, but it works.
  - Use it unbundled in production, with a CDN?
 I would love to be able to deploy unmodified source to production, without including deps.